jumptrading/influx-spout/README.md

 # The maximum amount of time a writer worker is allowed to hold on to collected
 # data.
 If this limit is reached, a write to InfluxDB is performed.
-batch_max_secs = 300
+batch_max_age = "5m"

 # The number of writer workers to spawn.
 workers = 8

-# The maximum number of seconds a writer will wait for an InfluxDB write to
+# The maximum amount of time a writer will wait for an InfluxDB write to
 # complete.
 Writes which time out will be dropped.
-write_timeout_secs = 30
+write_timeout = "30s"

 # The maximum size that the pending buffer for the NATS subject that the filter
 # is reading from may become.
 Measurements will be dropped if this limit is reached.